syncfusion-content/wpf-docs/wpf/Menu/InputGestureText-Support.md

 ---
 layout: post
 title: InputGestureText Support in WPF Menu control | Syncfusion
-description: Learn here all about InputGestureText Support support in Syncfusion WPF Menu (MenuAdv) control and more.
+description: Learn here all about InputGestureText Support in Syncfusion WPF Menu (MenuAdv) control, its elements and more.
 platform: wpf
 control: MenuAdv
 documentation: ug